-For more information about the different Kubernetes runtime options for the cluster creation, see Using Kubernetes with VMware Cloud Director.
+For more information about the different Kubernetes runtime options for the cluster creation, see Working with Kubernetes Clusters.

 You can manage Kubernetes clusters also by using the VMware Cloud Director Container Service Extension CLI.
 See the VMware Cloud Director Container Service Extension documentation.

 - Verify that your service provider published the Kubernetes Container Clusters plug-in to your organization.
 Kubernetes Container Clusters is the VMware Cloud Director Container Service Extension plug-in for VMware Cloud Director.
 You can find the plug-in on the top navigation bar under .